Connecticut College Collection Development Policy

 B. Interlibrary Loan (ILL) and Resource Sharing

-Beyond the reciprocal borrowing program available through CTW, Connecticut College provides an interlibrary loan service that is available to all faculty, students and staff.
+Connecticut College provides an interlibrary loan service that is available to all faculty, students and staff.
 This service draws from the rich regional resources available in Connecticut and New England, as well as the national and international network of libraries.
 Materials available through ILL include monographs; journal, magazine and newspaper articles; theses and dissertations; and audiovisual materials.
 Further, a number of articles to unsubscribed journals are available through GetItNow, a document delivery service of the Copyright Clearance Center.
-In 2018, the library joined a service called Rapid ILL, which provides fast delivery of journal articles and other materials within a defined network.
+As noted above, the library subscribes to Rapid ILL, which enables the College to take full advantage of its memberships in the BLC as well as EAST (see below). in addition to connecting our users with materials from other BLC libraries (as noted above) — alsoallows Connecticut College to take full advantage of its membership in EAST (see below) by enabling quick delivery of EAST member institutions’ available print holdings.

 C. Eastern Academic Scholars Trust (EAST)

-All CTW institutions, including Connecticut College, maintain a membership in the Eastern Academic Scholars Trust (EAST), a consortium of some 60 institutions in the eastern United States.
+Connecticut College maintains a membership in the Eastern Academic Scholars Trust (EAST), a consortium of some 60 institutions in the eastern United States.
 EAST’s mission is to foster retention of rarely held print materials, requiring specific commitments of member institutions to retain specific materials so that these resources remain available and accessible to users via interlibrary loan.
+Thus, membership in EAST potentially provides Connecticut College with the ability to deaccession some older and/or little used print titles, with the guarantee of perpetual access via interlibrary loan.

 VII.
 Responsibility for Selection of Materials